ziya-hn/Zecta-Programming-Language/README.md

 Powerful as C++🔥, fast as C👨‍💻, Basic as Zig🎯

 # Introduction

 - Zecta is a Modern mid-level compiled langauge with high performance and flexibility
 - Zecta tries to be give easier low-level and memory access with memory-safety and without garbage-collector
 - Zecta provides neither verbose nor bloat syntax, but packs enough features
-- Zecta will be perfect for Game Development and performance critical tasks with better readablity
+- Zecta will be perfect for Game Development and performance-critical tasks with better readablity

 ```
 # program main

 func main() void{
     print.format("Hello, Zecta");
 }

 ```

 - Every line of command statement called actions
 - Every condition containers called conditions
 - Semicolons are optional after actions, unless there is more than one action